Stephen Frears: 2000s

 In 2000, Frears directed High Fidelity starring John Cusack, Jack Black, Lisa Bonet, and Joan Cusack.
-The film is based on the 1995 British novel of the same name by Nick Hornby, with the setting moved from London to Chicago and the name of the lead character changed.
-After seeing the film, Hornby expressed his happiness with Cusack's performance, saying that "at times, it appears to be a film in which John Cusack reads my book."
-The film received positive reviews from critics and has a "Certified Fresh" score of 91% on Rotten Tomatoes, based on 165 reviews, with an average rating of 7.7/10.
+The film is based on the 1995 British novel of the same name by Nick Hornby.
+It is set in Chicago rather than London, and the name of the lead character was changed.
+After seeing the film, Hornby expressed his happiness with Cusack's performance, saying that "at times, it appears to be a film in which John Cusack reads my book".

+The film received positive reviews from critics and has a score of 91% on Rotten Tomatoes, based on 165 reviews, with an average rating of 7.7/10.
 The critical consensus states: "The deft hand of director Stephen Frears and strong performances by the ensemble cast combine to tell an entertaining story with a rock-solid soundtrack."

 In 2002, Frears directed social thriller, Dirty Pretty Things, a film about two immigrants living in London.
 The film starred Audrey Tautou, and Chiwetel Ejiofor.
-The film received widespread critical acclaim, and was nominated for an Academy Award for Best Original Screenplay and won a British Independent Film Award for Best Independent British Film in 2003.
+The film was nominated for an Academy Award for Best Original Screenplay.
+It won a British Independent Film Award for Best Independent British Film in 2003.
 For his performance as Okwe, Chiwetel Ejiofor won the 2003 British Independent Film Award for Best Actor.